Mapjotr/fuhrpark_app/README.md

 Things to do:

-* Add pagination in refuellings
-* Add repair model
-* modify car model --> add more information about cars, e.g. atueller kilometerstand, ps,
 * modify refuelling model --> add validations, convert figures if wrong etc.
 * get better date-picker
+* get radio buttons inline (gem simple form?)
+* upload pdfs for billings
+* make titles dynamic on index refuelling and repairs
+* add insurance details to car model
+* modify homepage guest and login

 Things you may want to cover: